hschaefer123/sapui5-deep-create/README.md

 ## Default data
 See the initial [Mock Data](http://localhost:4004/v2/mock/SalesOrder?$select=SalesOrder,SalesOrderType,SalesOrganization,DistributionChannel,OrganizationDivision&$expand=to_Item) for SalesOrder expanded with to_Item

+## Design decisions
+The app tries to follow the [SAP Fiori Design Guideline](https://experience.sap.com/fiori-design-web/) as muchg as possible while trying to mimic some of the SAP Fiori Elements v4 implementation paradigmen, to be somehow compatible in between.

+### Message Page
+The current sap.m.MessagePage will become deprecated in the future, because it does not fullfill the [SAP Fiori Evolution for Horizon](https://experience.sap.com/fiori-design-web/sap-fiori/#sap-fiori-with-horizon) UX.

+Therefore the NotFound and ObjectNotFound view implements the [Illustrated Message](https://experience.sap.com/fiori-design-web/illustrated-message/) design pattern.

 ## Issues

 ### Using Deep Create with expanded columns in List Report